ckeditor/ckeditor5/packages/ckeditor5-editor-decoupled/docs/framework/guides/document-editor.md

 You may have noticed that you have to make sure the editor UI is injected into your application after it fires the {@link module:core/editor/editorwithui~EditorWithUI#event:uiReady `Editor#uiReady`} event.
 The toolbar element can be found under `editor.ui.view.toolbar.element`.

 <info-box>
-	The document editor supports the Easy Image plugin provided by [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) out of the box.
+	Document editor supports the Easy Image plugin provided by [CKEditor Cloud Services](https://ckeditor.com/ckeditor-cloud-services/) out of the box.
 Please refer to the {@link features/image-upload#easy-image documentation} to learn more.
 </info-box>

 ## The user interface

-The code you have just created will run the editor but still, the user interface is missing.
-Start off with a basic HTML structure to host the editor components (toolbar and editable).
+The code you have just created will run the editor but the user interface is still missing.
+Start off with a basic HTML structure to host the editor components (the toolbar and the editable).

 ### HTML

 The following structure has two containers that correspond to the configuration you have just used.
-The editor will inject the toolbar and editable into respective containers as it starts.
+The editor will inject the toolbar and the editable into respective containers as it starts.

 ```html
 <div class="document-editor">